fullptr/imrefl/README.md

 ### Supported Types
 * Aggregate structs.
 * Enum classes.
-* Signed integral types, float, double, and bool.
+* All arithmetic types, including long double, and bool.
+* `char` is treated as a character rather than an 8 bit integer.
 * `std::string`.

 ### Helper Annotations